Inclusion at Zeeland Christian School

 Bill: Within two weeks of my first day on the job, a parent called wanting to enroll her son with mild autism at Zeeland Christian School.
 We met with Doug Bouman from All Belong, who explained to her that we were not equipped to educate her child.
 She put her head on her desk and cried, and it broke my heart.
 I knew we had to do something.

 There were conversations at the time about setting up a separate campus for CLC in Ottawa County, so we said we would try it here.
-At the last minute, CLC proposed to go for including kids with high needs into the school instead of a separate classroom.
+At the last minute, CLC proposed to include kids with high needs in the school instead of a separate classroom.
 I knew it was a gamble; it would be an unbelievable success or I would have a short career here at ZCS.
-Clearly it wasn’t actually a gamble, since God has blessed it so much.
+Clearly, it wasn’t actually a gamble, since God has blessed it so much.

 Bill: We were a typical school, where the popular kids were the stars, and all of a sudden the stars were the kids with disabilities.